mariellefoster/plots_and_projects/README.md

 - I dunno dude, it sounds fun
 - Tweets at your mom
 - Orders something <$5 from amazon
-- Takes a picture in your kitchen, and posts it to instagram with the top five trending hashtags
+- Takes a picture in your house, and posts it to instagram with the top five trending hashtags

+## Automata Artwork
+- Beautiful artwork with different rule sets